vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

 BKPR releases are available for 64-bit versions of Linux, macOS and Windows platforms.
 Download the latest stable version for your platform of choice from the [releases](https://github.com/bitnami/kube-prod-runtime/releases) page.

-For convenience lets define an environment variable with the BKPR version:
+For convenience, lets define an environment variable with the BKPR version:

 ```bash
 export BKPR_VERSION=vX.Y.Z